eWaterCycle/infra/README.md

 * Set a fixed plugin parameter for dcache read-only token
 * Set a fixed plugin parameter for launchers jupyter hub token
-* Set application paremeter `co_roles_enabled` to False
+* Set application paremeter `co_roles_enabled` to False TODO use a group members in SRAM (https://github.com/SURFscz/SBS#api or https://wiki.surfnet.nl/display/SRAM/Connect+a+service+to+LDAP) to define who can do sudo and who can admin JupyterHub
 * Set application offer flavours to Ubuntu 20.04 operating system

 ## Research cloud VM deployment